stackbit-projects/methuku-50406/src/pages/index.md

       ###### Subscribe to our consistent pricing
     actions:
-      - title: See all items
+      - title: See all Heirlooms
         url: /store
         arrow: true
         style: primary